 Remember that a geographic restriction is put into place to protect the possessor's conservative.
 If you are a possessory conservator of your children and choose to move closer to family and relocate, then the benefit of your geographic restriction would go away.
 In that case, your Co-parent could also relocate to be closer to family, relocate for a new job, or any other purpose.
 You would need to be sure that relocating was worth it to do this.

 Of course, you may have circumstances in place that justify a decision like this.
 For instance, if you have a family member who became ill or was otherwise needed close to home, you may choose to do this and find that you have to do it even if it harms your relationship with your children.
 This is a complicated scenario to place yourself in, and I would recommend giving it a lot of thought before committing to such a move.

 Final thoughts on relocating to be closer to family

 To be sure, the best thing that you could do for your family is to work with an experienced family law attorney with the Law Office of Bryan Fagan.
 Our attorneys and staff have worked on behalf of countless clients in Texas divorce and child custody cases.
-We have the experience that you need to support you and guide you in a difficult family law circumstance.
+We have the experience you need to support you and guide you in a difficult family law circumstance.
 All it takes for you to learn what our office is all about would be to head to our website or pick up the phone to call us.

 We offer free of charge consultations with our licensed, experienced family law attorneys six days a week.
 These consultations are available by phone, in person, or via video.
-If you have any questions about the material that we have discussed here on the blog, then I recommend that you contact us today.
+If you have any questions about the material discussed here on the blog, I recommend that you contact us today.
 Thank you for your interest in our law office and today's blog.
 We hope that you will join us again tomorrow.